Ricardo Montalbán: Metro-Goldwyn-Mayer

 Montalbán's films had been seen by Metro-Goldwyn-Mayer who were looking for someone to play a bullfighter opposite Esther Williams in Fiesta (1947), shot in Mexico.
 Montalbán was cast and the movie was very popular; Metro-Goldwyn-Mayer signed him to a long-term contract.

 The studio re-teamed him with Williams in On an Island with You (1948).
 He had a dance number in the Frank Sinatra musical The Kissing Bandit (1948), then did a third film with Williams, Neptune's Daughter (1949), in which they dueted on "Baby It's Cold Outside".

 Montalbán's first leading role was in the film noir Border Incident (1949) with actor George Murphy, directed by Anthony Mann.
 It was one of a number of lower budgeted films made at the studio under Dore Schary and earned a small loss.
 Montalbán was the first Hispanic actor to appear on the front cover of Life magazine on November 21, 1949.
 "I was king for a week," he said later.
 "I thought the offers would flood in, but after a week—nothing."

 Montalban was one of several soldiers in the William Wellman war film Battleground (1949), a huge success at the box office.
 He was given another star role in Mystery Street (1950), playing a detective in a film noir directed by John Sturges.
 It was a box office disappointment.

 Sturges also directed Right Cross (1950) with Montalbán, Dick Powell and June Allyson.
 Montalbán and Jane Powell made the musical Two Weeks with Love (1950), which was a minor hit.

 Universal borrowed Montalbán and Cyd Charisse for a swashbuckler, The Mark of the Renegade (1951).
 Back at Metro-Goldwyn-Mayer, he was second billed to Clark Gable in Across the Wide Missouri (1951), directed by Wellman.
 The film was a big hit, although Montalbán was injured during shooting.

-The studio teamed him and Shelley Winters in My Man and I (1952) where he played a laborer under the direction of Wellman; it was a big flop.
+The studio teamed him and Shelley Winters in My Man and I (1952) where he played a laborer under the direction of Wellman; it didn't sell well at the box office.

 Montalbán was one of several names in Sombrero (1953), shot in Mexico.
 Montalbán was Lana Turner's leading man in Latin Lovers (1953).
 Both films lost money and Metro-Goldwyn-Mayer let him go.

 He later said, "I played caricatures of what a Latin is supposed to be like.
 In reality, we are family men.
 I should have had the courage of Dolores Del Rio who returned to Mexico and made her best movies there."